pulumi/docs/pulumi-hugo/themes/default/content/resources/production-ready-kubernetes-for-python-devs/index.md

 ---
 # Name of the webinar.
 title: "Production-ready Kubernetes for Python Developers"
 meta_desc: "In this workshop, you will learn how to deploy a Kubernetes cluster using the Python language.
-(External webinar)"
+Hosted by Cloud Native Computing Foundation."

 # A featured webinar will display first in the list.
 featured: false